 You can get away with a 6-7 weight for the Bonefish but I prefer an 8.
 I've seen enough large fish swim by to know that I have to have gear that will allow me to win most of the time.
 8 weights cast great and I was very happy with my choice.
 For this trip I wanted durability so I took a Sage MOTIVE 890-4 which is a Saltwater specific rod.
 Meaning it is tough and will pick up a weighted fly fast.
 What it lacks in roll casting and mending finesse it makes up for in its ability to throw a long straight cast in the wind.
 There are lots of great 8 weights, but I have seen too many rods break to not want quality here.
 You will spend more time with your 8 weight in your hand than any other rod.
 The Sage Xi3 is really the best choice but I had to buy a new 1290-4 Sage ONE so my budget was shot haha!

-The fly line I like for my 890-4 is either the WF Floating Rio Bonefish Line, or the Rio General Purpose Tropical WF Floating.
-They are fairly similar but the General Purpose handles a larger fly a bit better.
-If you are going to use it for Permit fishing on other trips get the General Purpose, but nothing beats the Rio Bonefish line for shallow water sight casting.
+The fly line I currently like for my 890-4 is the RIO Flats Pro WF8F line, but nothing beats the RIO Bonefish line for shallow water sight casting.
 It sets down soft.
-If you are newer to fly fishing and struggle to make good casts quickly then the Rio Bonefish Quickshooter is your line.
+If you are newer to fly fishing and struggle to make good casts quickly then the RIO Bonefish Quickshooter is your line.
 It is mild shooting head that loads easy.
 Novice to Intermediate anglers LOVE this line and catch more fish because of it.
 You won't be making delicate 80' deliveries but it will play ball for 90% of the situations.

 Again, use the same connection for the backing to fly line as described above.
 You don't need to reinforce the welded loop and 30# backing is more than adequate.